dulapahv/CodeX/README.md

 pnpm format:fix       # Fix formatting issues
 ```

-You can also run scripts for specific workspaces:
+You can also run scripts in the specific workspaces:

 ```bash
 # Frontend specific